tonywongthw/GoodRoom/README.md

 ### The challenge

-The challenge of this hackathon project was to combine the technologies of Voiceflow and WhatsApp API ...
+The challenge of this hackathon project was to combine the technologies of Voiceflow and Telegram API ...

 Some of our following challenges were: